pierre-auguste/system-of-units/README.md

 ## Description

-> **An Open Source and Free VR application to understand the seven fundamental units in physics, and more...**
+> **System of Units is an Open Source and Free VR application, made for you, to understand the seven fundamental units in physics, and more...**

 ### Seven units to rediscover
 Ampere, Candela, Kelvin, Kilo, Meter, Mole, Second where "definitly" redefined in 2019 to use universal constants as references.
 Learn the link between these units and nature.